 The medical workforce is changing and, over recent years, numerous reports have pointed to the importance of providing flexible working arrangements for doctors.

 Prior to July 2016 the HSE National Flexible Training Scheme was limited to Higher Specialist Trainees, managed and funded by NDTP equivalent to 12 whole WTE full funded supernumerary posts, i.e. up to 24 participants at 50% of wte at any one time.
-With effect from the next NCHD rotation in July 2016, NDTP National Flexible Training Scheme are funding an additional 4 whole WTE training places i.e. up to 32 participants at 50% of wte at any one time.
-In addition NDTP is now extending the scheme to junior trainees from year 2 BST training onwards.
+Since the NCHD rotation in July 2016, NDTP National Flexible Training Scheme are funding an additional 4 whole WTE training places i.e. up to 32 participants at 50% of wte at any one time.
+In addition NDTP has extended the scheme to junior trainees from year 2 BST training onwards.

 The scheme facilitates NCHDs in a training programme to continue their training in a flexible manner for a set period of time.